Master of Engineering Technical Management in Technical Management

 After receiving admission to graduate studies and enrolling for coursework, the student will consult with the Master of Engineering Technical Management Program Office concerning program structure and requirements.
 The Master of Engineering Technical Management student’s “committee” consists of the Director of the Master of Engineering Technical Management Program Office.
-The Director has the responsibility for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Office of Graduate and Professional Studies.
+The Director has the responsibility for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Graduate and Professional School.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu.

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the Master of Engineering Technical Management Program Director to correct deficiencies in the student’s academic preparation.
 No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

 A minimum of 30 semester credit hours of approved courses is required for the Master of Engineering Technical Management degree.

 No transfer of credit is allowed for the Master of Engineering Technical Management degree.

 - A maximum of 12 credit hours of 685 (Directed Studies) may be used with the approval of the METM Program Director.